top of page

 Deep understanding of the currents used for safe fishing and optimal catch timing.

-Local names of winds and its characteristics
+Local names of winds and its characteristics determining safe sea voyages.

-Traditional knowledge about the healing qualities of fish
+Traditional knowledge about the healing qualities of fish and diverse marine life.

 bottom of page